eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-guide.md

   - Details of frontend features and implementations.

 - Ask if participants want to extend the solution further or if the workshop is complete.

+### Step 8: Take a screenshot and share it with the community
+- Take a screenshot or shanpshot from your crafted result and share it with the Tractus-X